andyhsim/local-load-balancer/migration-steps.md

 # Migrating a Local Load Balancer to IBM Cloud Load Balancer

-You can migrate your Local Load Balancer to an IBM Cloud Load Balancer using the procedure described in this topic.
+You can migrate your Local Load Balancer to an IBM© Cloud Load Balancer by performing the following procedure.

 ## Step 1: Order a Cloud Load Balancer
 {: #step-1-order-a-cloud-load-balancer}